nysenate/NYSenate.gov-Website-D9/README.md

 The initial pass of the build script downloads several dependencies and an intermittent internet connection will affect the initial build process.

+### Compile the theme (required).
+Note that the theme will not render correctly without running npm.

+Follow the [rain_theme project README](https://bitbucket.org/mediacurrent/rain_theme/src/master/README.md) for build instructions.

 ### Troubleshooting
 * Ensure Vagrant has provisioned without errors.
 Correct errors before proceeding.
 After vagrant provision is successful it maybe be helpful to vagrant halt && vagrant up`